7777Satish/Aether/docs/CONTRIBUTING.md

 - Credited in release notes for significant contributions
 - Thanked publicly for their contributions

-Thank you for contributing to CodeEditor_C!
+Thank you for contributing to Aether!
 Your efforts help make this project better for everyone.